The Unique Hike That Takes You Through An Abandoned Amusement Park In Connecticut

 Take a look at more of Suburban Park in this short video by YouTube user, Sue Peters.

-Did you know about this abandoned amusement park?
+Did you know about this abandoned amusement park in Connecticut?
 Have you ever taken a hike through it?
-If you like exploring Connecticut’s ruins, check out these trails that take you to an abandoned village and a deserted zoo.
+If you like exploring Connecticut’s ruins, check out these trails that take you to an abandoned village in Connecticut and a deserted zoo in CT.

 If you want to find some more exciting and out-of-the-box things to do in Connecticut, you should peruse Airbnb Experiences.
 There’s something for everyone.

 What are some interesting abandoned places in CT?